-The low-power modes are described here.
+The following subsections describe the low-power modes.

 The ADC continues normal operation during wait mode.
 Any enabled CPU interrupt request from the ADC can bring the MCU out of wait mode.
-If the ADC is not required to bring the MCU out of wait mode, power down the ADC by setting the ADCH[4:0] bits in the ADC status and control register to logic 1s before executing the WAIT instruction.
+If the ADC is not required to bring the MCU out of wait mode, power down the ADC by setting the ADCH[4-0] bits in the ADC status and control register to logic 1s before executing the WAIT instruction.